Women's Studies (WS)

 WS 613 Feminist Research and Methods of Inquiry (3) Examination of an emergent body of literature about how to shape questions concerning gender, sex, race, class, colonialism, and other vectors of power.
 Includes methods from social sciences and humanities and debates in the philosophy of science.
 Repeatable one time.
 Pre: classified graduate status and consent.

 WS 615 Feminist Theory (3) Selected ideas from contemporary feminist theory concerning power, knowledge, and self; articulating women's voice; deconstructing gender.
-Repeatable one time.
 (Cross-listed as POLS 615C)

-WS 650 Research in Feminist Studies: Capstone Experience (2) Provide women's studies graduate certificate students with an opportunity to design, develop and complete a research project culminating in a publishable quality work and a professional quality seminar presentation.
+WS 650 Research in Feminist Studies: Capstone Experience (2) This course will provide Women's Studies graduate certificate students with an opportunity to design, develop and complete a research project culminating in a publishable quality work and a professional quality seminar presentation.
 A-F only.
 Pre: classified graduate status and consent.